Arshad-Ali-1a/DPBH/mobile_final/readme.md

 ### AndroidManifest.xml
-| open the AndroidManifest.xml file present in the rough folder, if needed
+| open the AndroidManifest.xml file present in the rough folder to see how the file should look like after the below given changes.

 then go to `android\app\src\main` and open `AndroidManifest.xml` :